Public Private Partnerships: The Maryland Approach

 Seagirt Marine Terminal: The Maryland Port Administration (MPA) and Ports America Chesapeake, LLC entered into a unique P3 agreement, which was announced by Governor O’Malley in November 2009.
 As part of the 50-year agreement, Ports America agreed to make capital investments over the life of the lease and has provided $140 million to the state for highway, bridge and tunnel projects near the Port of Baltimore.
 The $1.3 billion deal to enlarge the Seagirt Marine Terminal will create 5,700 jobs and position Baltimore as one of only two U.S. East Coast ports with a 50 foot-deep berth to handle the new Super-Post-Panamax cargo ships.
 You can find more information here.

 I-95 Travel Plazas: The Maryland Transportation Authority sought a P3 to redesign and rebuild to Maryland Travel Plazas along I-95 (John F. Kennedy Highway).
-Thanks to the $56 million investment from private-sector partners, Areas USA, and their partner Sunoco, the Maryland House Travel Plaza in Harford County is now open to the public.
-With the Maryland House open, the Chesapeake House Travel Plaza on I-95 in Cecil County will close for reconstruction and is scheduled to open in summer / fall of 2014.
+Thanks to the $56 million investment from private-sector partners, Areas USA, and their partner Sunoco, both the Maryland House in Harford County and Chesapeake House in Cecil County Travel Plazas along I-95 are now open to the public.
 These redeveloped, modern facilities stand ready to better meet the needs of millions of motorists who travel along this vital economic corridor.
 The redeveloped Maryland House and Chesapeake House are supporting an estimated 400 construction jobs and 575 facility jobs.
 You can find more information on the Travel Plazas here.

 Get a free version of Adobe Acrobat Reader to view downloadable PDF files.